 Several times, the male goat stood on his hind legs, peering over the fence to see if the kids were bringing him more treats.

 We learned the origin of the expression "getting your feathers all ruffled" when the kids teased the turkeys in the hopes of hearing them gobble.
 The parenting technique of distraction still works sometimes, even for eight year-olds, and we walked with the kids across the county road to explore the old cabin, watch the bison, elk, and deer, and play a spirited game of freeze tag.
+Enjoy our last glimpses of Oxbow Park for the day!

 No comments: